Madame Nguyễn Văn Thiệu: First Lady of South Vietnam

 From 1967 to 1975, her husband reached the peak of power.
 Unlike First Lady Trần Lệ Xuân, she did not participate in politics at all, but rather engaged in social activities.
 In 1972, an American working in Vietnam asked for permission to take the name of Mrs. Nguyễn Thi Mai Anh for an orchid Brassolaeliocattleya Mai Anh.

-In 1969, she established the Women's Volunteer Service Organization (Note: Hội Phụ-nữ Phụng-sự Xã-hội) towards calling for donations to build an infirmary for low classes and working completely free.
-So, For-People Hospital was inaugurated at the end of 1971.
-The contemporary press identified it as the most ultramodern hospitalin whole Southeast Asia.
+In 1969, she established the Women's Volunteer Service Organization (Note: Hội Phụ-nữ Phụng-sự Xã-hội) and called for donations to build an infirmary for lower and working class people to be treated completely free.
+The For-People Hospital was inaugurated at the end of 1971.
+The contemporary press identified it as the most modern hospital in the whole of Southeast Asia.
 However, after the Fall of Saigon, it has been expropriated to treat high-ranking officials by the new regime.
 Folks wrote satiric at verse it as "For-Official" hospital (Note: Bệnh-viện Vì-Quan-Chức).
 Today it is called officially as the Unification Hospital.

 A person who served in the Independence Palace under President Nguyễn Văn Thiệu commented that :I have always held a fondness for the President Madam.
 She always kept the simple lifestyle of a kind and tolerant woman of the Mekong Delta.
 To me, Mrs. Thiệu is more of a mother and a brave wife than a First Lady living in the pinnacle of power and luxury.
 She is typical of the type of woman who grew up in a family fully absorbed a Confucian education (although she is a Catholic) that we often see in Southern society in the 40s.
 Ms. Thiệu always radiate clarity and joy.
 She never questioned the behavior of subordinates.
 Every time we met, she always asked us about our health first, not having time for us to greet her.
 The special thing is that she never mentioned anything related to Mr. Thiệu's work with us.
 During my time working here, only once did I hear her complain to Mr. Thiệu in very mild words about a powerful figure at the Presidential Palace while I was standing beside him.